Loginistaken/eLECTRON-tunneL-DATA/8version10The APC-ASCI-chip.md

-Full elemental and functional breakdown of the GEM-Ω Quantum Chip,
+Full elemental and functional breakdown of the The APC-ASCI- Quantum Chip,

 including what each element/component does and its cost: